 Volunteer at homeless shelters or food banks in your hometown.
 Knit scarves for children or help build a home for a needy family in your community.

 You can always give your time or talents if you do not have money to donate to others.
 But, when you’re willing to share, there will always be a way to give!

 Studies and real-life experience show that those who forgive regularly are happier and healthier than those who hold on to their resentment and unforgiveness.

-Those who choose not to forgive have increased tendencies to feeling bitter, plotting revenge, and continually going over real or imagined conversations in their minds.
+Those who choose not to forgive have increased tendencies to feel bitter, plot revenge, and continually go over real or imagined conversations in their minds.

-If you want to feel real peace in your own heart and feel more empathetic toward those around you, learn to forgive those who have wronged or hurt you.
+If you want to feel real peace in your heart and be more empathetic toward those around you, learn to forgive those who have wronged or hurt you.

 In your relationships and encounters, always aim to make yourself stronger and happier from what you go through with other people.